leodeslf/leaf/summaries/ui-ux-design-specialization/visual_elements_of_user_interface_design.md

 Shape: Meaningful for _functionality_, depending on its _label_ and the _screen_.
 Color: It can make it easy to recognise _what a button is made for_ (even without a label).
 Dimension: Making a button _similar_ to a real one, makes the UI intuitive.
-System: Buttons need to have a _logic placement_ on screen to make sense by theirself.
+System: Buttons need to have a _logic placement_ on screen to make sense by themself.

 ## Not Buttons

 <!-- asdasdasd -->
 Menus, links, fields.
-Use design convestions for these elements, for _shape_, _scale_, _contrast_, _clarity_ and _economy_, in order to reinforce and emphasize the goals of speed and function.
+Use design conventions for these elements, for _shape_, _scale_, _contrast_, _clarity_ and _economy_, in order to reinforce and emphasize the goals of speed and function.

 ## States and Changes

 Let the user know the UI element is responsive (is working) by adding visual states, _normal_, _hover_, _active_, _inactive_.

-Think about the differet static elements states as well as how your elements animate between states.
+Think about the different static elements states as well as how your elements animate between states.

 ## Hierarchy of Content